 “There are painters who transform the sun to a yellow spot, but there are others who, with the help of their art and their intelligence, transform a yellow spot into sun.” ~Pablo Picasso

-Artworks for Hope is a project that uses the sunflower as a positive symbol of Hope helping to eliminate the stigma of depression around the world.
-You can shine your light of hope on depression by using various expressions of art to help raise awareness in your community.
+Artworks for Hope is a project that uses the sunflower as a positive symbol of Hope helping to eliminate the stigma of mental health around the world.
+You can shine your light of hope on mental health by using various expressions of art to help raise awareness in your community.

 1. Get involved by creating your own Artwork for Hope!
 Create a sculpture, paint, or express yourself through photography and share it with the world.

 2. Start a conversation about maintaining a healthy brain and distribute our brochures for to raise awareness.
 Contact us for materials.

 3. Share your stories of Hope with the world on social media.
 Take a pic of yourself with a sunflower, and tag @ifredorg #SpreadHope